jopemachine-arvis/arvis/documents/debugging-description.md

 ![](./imgs/debugging-description-1.png)

-2. You can activate or unactivate log types to focus on your debugging on `Advanced` page.
+2. You can activate or unactivate log types to focus on your debugging on `Advanced > Debugging` page.

-Currently, you can select
+You can select

 - Action types